Structural focalization: Conclusion

 The most prevalent technique by far has been to do things the long way.
 Andreoli's original presentation of a focused sequent calculus required a large and tedious series of invertibility lemmas; Andreoli described these lemmas as ``long but not difficult'' \cite{andreoli92logic}.
 Howe's dissertation presents a similar brute-force approach to the focalization property in the context of intuitionistic logics, including intuitionistic linear logic \cite{howe98proof}.
 In an unpublished note, Laurent described a refactored version of the focalization property for classical linear logic.
 Laurent staged the proof differently from Andreoli, introducing several intermediate refinements with some, but not all, of the restrictions of full focusing.
 Laurent's proof is conceptually clearer than Andreoli's, but it still requires tedious invertibility lemmas in order to establish the identity property \cite{laurent04proof}.

-The ``grand tour'' strategy of Miller and Liang stands somewhat alone as an attempt to piggyback on established focusing results, rather than proving new ones.
+The ``grand tour'' strategy of Liang and Miller stands somewhat alone as an attempt to piggyback on established focusing results, rather than proving new ones.
 Unfocused derivations are translated into classical linear logic derivations, which are then focused.
 It is then only necessary to show that focused derivations can be translated back out from the focused classical linear logic derivations \cite{liang09focusing}.
 We believe most of instances of this strategy can be understood, in the context of our system, as specific polarization strategies, which (as partial inverses of erasure) are handled generically by our erasure-based proof of focalization.

-The idea that focalization should arise as a consequence of the cut admissibility and identity properties for a focused logic originates from in Chaudhuri's dissertation \cite{chaudhuri06focused}.
+The idea that focalization should arise as a consequence of the cut admissibility and identity properties for a focused logic originates from Chaudhuri's dissertation \cite{chaudhuri06focused}.
 Compared to this work, Chaudhuri's reliance on the identity property is less direct, and his proof of identity was non-structural, relying on a global decomposition of contexts and propositions.
-Chaudhuri's technique was adopted to classical linear logic by Liang and Miller \shortcite{liang11focused}.
+Chaudhuri's technique was generalized by Liang and Miller \shortcite{liang11focused} to any systems meeting a general set of criteria; these criteria encompass classical and linear logics.
+In comparison, the techniques in this paper have not yet been applied to classical logics, but have been shown to extend straightforwardly to substructural and modal logics \cite{simmons12substructural}.

 A line of work by Reed proved focalization by adding extra structure to the logic being focused.
 Reed's ``token passing translation'' obtains the necessary structure through the use of linearity and a distinguished linear atomic proposition \cite{reed08focalizing}.
 His work with Pfenning, which was aimed at giving a resource semantics for substructural logics, obtains the necessary structure through the use of first-order terms quotiented by an equivalence relation \cite{reed10focus}.
 These proofs avoid invertibility lemmas, but their technique is less direct than ours and may not be as amenable to formalization in existing logical frameworks.